blackrhinoabm/BlackRhino/_posts/2020-03-06-solow-model.md

 The [Solow (1956)](https://www.jstor.org/stable/pdf/1884513.pdf) growth model is a model of long-run economic growth.
 The model contains a single equation that explains long-run economic growth as a function of capital accumulation, labour, and productivity.

 $$Y(t) = K(t)^\alpha $$

 The model is set within the framework of neoclassical economics.
 It is essentially a

 It attempts to explain long-run economic growth by looking at capital accumulation, labor or population growth, and increases in productivity, commonly referred to as technological progress.
-At its core is a neoclassical (aggregate) production function, often specified to be of Cobb–Douglas type, which enables the model "to make contact with microeconomics".[1]:26 The model was developed independently by Robert Solow and Trevor Swan in 1956,[2][3][note 1] and superseded the Keynesian Harrod–Domar model.
+At its core is a neoclassical (aggregate) production function, often specified to be of Cobb–Douglas type, which enables the model "to make contact with microeconomics".[1]:26 The model was developed independently by Robert Solow and Trevor Swan in 1956,[2][3][note 1] and superseded the Keynesian Harrod–Domar model. $$\beta$$

 ## Configuring the model